manjeet271/CS60075-Team-14-Task-8/README.md

 # Project
  To run the program 'CS60075_Team_14.ipynb' follow the follwoing steps:
- 1. Download the zip file from code->Download ZIP
+ 1. Download the zip file from Code->Download ZIP
  2. Extract the file 'CS60075_Team_14.ipynb'.
  3. Upload the file to google drive and open the file with the Google Colab.
  4. Change the runtime type to GPU.